nextcloud/updater/README.md

 The Updater app handles step #1 (see [*What does the updater do?*](https://docs.nextcloud.com/server/latest/admin_manual/maintenance/update.html#what-does-the-updater-do)) and prepares the environment for steps #2 and #3 (which are handled by `occ upgrade` *after* the Updater successfully completes).

-The Updater app is designed to be as independent from Server as possible for reliability purposes.
+The Updater app needs to function while the Nextcloud Server is offline for code updates.
+It is therefore designed to operate as independently as possible from the rest of Server.
+This permits Server to be updated safely and the Updater to proceed without interruption during code swaps.
+The trade-off is that none of the typical Nextcloud classes/APIs are available to serve the needs of the Updater.
+The Updater, fortunately, has a relatively narrowly defined mission and set of needs.

 ### Theory of Operation